The chiweenie is an adorable “designer” dog, created by the mating of a Chihuahua and a dachshund!

 - Standard (17 to 32 pounds)

-Dachshunds come in long-, short- and wire-haired varieties, and they come in 12 different color combinations.
+Dachshunds come in several different types, with long-, short- and wire-haired coat types.
+They also come in 12 different color combinations.
 Most dachshunds are clad in one or two colors, but some exhibit more complex markings, including brindle, dapple, and sable color patterns.

 Most people don’t notice it (likely due to the breed’s ridiculously long body), but dachshunds have pretty long tails (which make these dogs even cuter than normal when they start wagging).
 Dachshunds also have big, floppy ears, which dangle on either side of their face.

 Dachshunds are pretty endearing pups who are very good with children and affectionate with family members.
 They can, however, be very shy around strangers.
 They usually get along with other dogs, although they aren’t quite as gregarious as most other members of the hound group.

 Generally speaking, dachshunds are pretty fun-loving dogs with warm, friendly dispositions.
 They’re pretty smart, but they aren’t always easy to train – they don’t always feel compelled to please their owners in the way, say, golden retrievers do.
 They are also very difficult to housetrain.
 In fact, many weiner dogs end up needing to wear diapers or belly bands while they’re indoors, as potty training never sticks in some cases.